FIFA, IAAF review transgender policies

 "When push comes to shove, if it's a judgement between inclusion and fairness, we will always fall down on the side of fairness - that for me is non-negotiable.

 "We can't have a generation of young girls thinking there is not a future for them in the sport.
-So we have a responsibility...maintaining the primacy and the integrity of female competition is absolutely vital," he added.
+So we have a responsibility...maintaining the primacy and the integrity of female competition is absolutely vital."

+The International Rugby League (IRL) said on Tuesday it needed further consultation over their policy on transgender participation.

+"Until further research is completed to enable the IRL to implement a formal transgender inclusion policy, male-to-female [trans women] players are unable to play in sanctioned women's international rugby league matches," the IRL said in a statement.

 Last week the International Cycling Union (UCI) tightened its rules on transgender participation by increasing the transition period on low testosterone to two years and reducing the maximum permitted testosterone level.